 Treatments for Morning Sickness

-Additionally, some tips to help cope with morning sickness are: avoid foods and smells that nauseate you, get plenty of rest, go for walks and if you can keep some food down make sure you’re getting in some protein and complex carbs.
+Other things you can do is avoid foods and smells that nauseate you, get plenty of rest, go for walks and if you can keep some food down make sure you’re getting in some protein and complex carbs.
 Because dehydration is an issue, be sure to carry around water or tea!

+Interestingly enough, a recent study has shown that nausea and vomiting during pregnancy were associated with a reduction in the risk of pregnancy loss.
+Suggesting nausea and vomiting is actually protective.
+And while that’s good news – feeling as well as you can in the first few weeks is key.
 If you’re looking to use a natural product and avoid side effects, I would recommend working with a ND to ensure that you’re using a high quality supplement at an optimal dose.

 If you have natural tips for dealing with morning sickness during pregnancy, be sure to post them below.
 And if you have any questions or are interested in learning how naturopathic medicine can help during pregnancy book an appointment!